-Krabi is more than just dream beaches and photogenic karst cliffs.
-This province in southern Thailand, too often reduced to Ao Nang or Railay, is full of places to explore, national parks rich in fauna and flora, and activities for all tastes: kayaking, climbing, hot springs, waterfalls, go-karting…
+Krabi is much more than just dream beaches and photogenic karst cliffs.
+This southern Thai province, too often reduced to Ao Nang or Railay, is full of places to explore, national parks rich in flora and fauna, and activities for all tastes: kayaking, climbing, hot springs, waterfalls, go-karting…

 Why go to Krabi?